9whirls/webcommander_walnut/README.md

 Contribution
 ============
-If you want to contribute code or get any idea to improve WebCommander, Please contact Jerry Liu (liuj@vmware.com, Skype: whirls9@hotmail.com).
+If you want to contribute code or get any idea to improve WebCommander, Please contact Jian Liu Skype: whirls9@hotmail.com.